epage/rfcs/text/0000-global-features.md

-`package.set-globals` is a package setting, with conflict errors, rather than a workspace setting because people will likely have binaries that serve very different roles within the same workspace (different target platforms, etc).
+`package.set-globals` is a package setting, with conflict errors, rather than a workspace setting because people will likely have binaries that serve very different roles within the same workspace (different target platforms, host vs wasm, etc).

 `package.set-globals` is an array of strings in case we add multi-valued globals in the future.

+The loose schema is used to allow it to be declared in a distributed fashion without packages failing due to definition conflicts.
+Alternatively, we could make these parameters on individual packages.
+The downside is then we'd need a patch-like table for specifying the exact dependency in the tree to set the parameters.
+This scheme is brittle in handling upgrades.

 ## Alternatives